Updated April 2021

 Antibiotics given orally can also destroy the ‘good friendly bacteria’ in our gut which help in digestion and also produce some vitamins.
 Therefore, indigestion, nausea, cramps and diarrhea are known side effects of many antibiotics.
 So taking plenty of curd, or supplements called ‘probiotics’ (deliver friendly bacteria back to the gut) along with the antibiotics is often recommended.
 Adding a multivitamin supplement is also beneficial.

 Allergic reactions may be seen to some antibiotics usually presenting after the first or second dose.
-Local application antibiotics can show occasional skin irritation, burning or redness.
+Local application of antibiotics can show occasional skin irritation, burning or redness.
 Some can have different side effects like rashes, lethargy, photosensitivity, skin/tooth discolorations, drug fevers, changes in laboratory parameters and blood counts.
 Most of these are reversible on discontinuation.
 However, it’s best to inform the doctor if facing any disturbing side effects.

 One has to be very careful before giving antibiotics to children, as some antibiotics can cause growth stunting (quinolones) and are not indicated in children.
 Dosages may need to be adjusted especially in elderly who have compromised kidney or liver function.
 Some antibiotics may interact with other medicines and supplements being taken so such information needs to be shared with the doctor.